cran-task-views/Finance/Finance.md

     minimum variance portfolio.
 -   The `r pkg("SVDNF")` package implements a discrete nonlinear filter to find filtering distribution and maximum likelihood parameter estimates for stochastic volatility models with jumps.
+-   The `r pkg("fHMM")` package implements hidden Markov models and their hierarchical extension for the detection and characterization of financial market regimes.

 ### Risk management